Music for Retail Stores: How It Works and What to Look For

 The Muzak Era: One Sound for Everyone

 The story of background music for retail stores started with Muzak.
 Founded in 1934, Muzak pioneered the idea that music could be used deliberately in commercial spaces—not as entertainment, but as an environmental tool designed to influence behavior.
+This was their innovation: recognizing that businesses would pay for music programmed specifically for commercial environments.

-Their early approach was built on instrumental covers of popular songs, recorded in-house and distributed on tape.
+Their early approach was built on instrumental covers of popular songs, recorded in-house by studio musicians and distributed on tape.
 An operator would physically load and flip tapes to keep the music running.
 By the 1950s, Muzak had moved to longer-running tape systems and FM subcarriers.
 The music was programmed centrally and delivered to subscribers.
-Businesses had no say in what played—the catalog was limited, and every location on a given channel heard the same thing at the same time.
-The concept was called “Stimulus Progression”: blocks of instrumental music that gradually increased in tempo, designed to subtly boost worker productivity.
-It was a one-size-fits-all model, and it worked because there was nothing else.
+Businesses had no say in what played—the catalog was limited, and every location across every customer on a given channel heard the same thing at the same time.

 Satellites Expanded the Reach, Not the Control